Manishearth/manishearth.github.io/source/drafts/fraud.md

 I really like the classic 1973 movie [The Sting][sting].
 One aspect of the con central to the movie is that the crew uses multiple smaller confidence tricks to suborn/spoof various "trusted" institutions, giving them, for example, the ability to credibly pretend to be working for a major bank.
 The whole movie is a bunch of small cons building up to the larger con.
 But now, in this current era, what took Henry Gondorff an old pool hall, betting equipment, disguises, a cast of 50 people, and a whole host of other things ... that now takes a handful of tokens to achieve.

-Putting all this together still requires skill: while I know enough to identify some of these capabilities, I'm not good enough at LLMs to deploy them effectively myself without needing to spend a bunch of time testing and building tooling.

-But even *that* bar for skill goes away: eventually someone could build reusable tooling for this and sell it to other scammers, effectively giving rise to "[script kiddies][skiddie] but for scams".
+Putting all this together still requires skill[^skill] ... for now.
+Eventually someone will build reusable tooling for this and sell it to other scammers, effectively giving rise to "[script kiddies][skiddie] but for scams".
 There are well-established [marketplaces for scammers][genesis], someone just needs to build this tooling and sell it there.
 This may even have already happened.

 This is why I think the ["future is here, it's just not evenly distributed"][future] is a good way of describing this situation: the capabilities are there, people are almost certainly deploying them already, but they're not *ubiquitously* happening, which means that our own heuristics (and potentially, the heuristics of the companies we trust which provide us with critical services), have not yet been recalibrated.